nipy/nitime/doc/discussion/base_classes.rst

   attribute, which *is* a :class:`np.ndarray`.
 This principle should allow for a clean and compact implementation, which doesn't carry all manner of unwanted properties into a bloated object with obscure and unknown behaviors.
+  We have previously decided to make the time the last dimension in this object, but recently we have been considering making this a user choice (in order to enable indexing into the data by time in a straight-forward manner (using expressions such as :class:`TI.data[i]`.
+If we want to make this flexible, I would argue that there needs to be an attribute :attribute:`time_last`, which would hold this decision.
+We need to hash out this issue a bit more (and more, and more...).
 * In tandem, one of their attributes is one of the base classes described above, in :ref:`time_classes`.
 This is the :attribute:`time` attribute of the time-series object.
 Therefore, it is implemented in the object with a